 However not all portraits are effective at boosting self-esteem.
 It seems that “selfies” may be harmful (and here).

-Most folks think that “selfie” stands for “self-portrait”.
-But in many cases, it could probably mean “self-examination”.
+People think that “selfie” stands for “self-portrait”.
+But it could probably mean “self-examination.”
 When some people post their selfies online, it’s an unconscious attempt to boost their self-esteem through public validation.

 Social exhibitionism can be triggered by vanity.
 So when some people publish their selfies, it can be an act of narcissism.

-In any case, do more family portraits of, and with, your children.
+Do more family portraits of, and with, your children.
+Get portraits of other family members, including yourself.
 It’s important.